Counseling Center

 Scheduling an Appointment

 If you are a registered student, you can call the Counseling Center at 718-368-5975 or email Counseling.Center@kbcc.cuny.edu to schedule an appointment.
-Our front desk is open from 9am to 5:30pm on Monday to Thursday (9am to 5pm on Friday).
+Our front desk is open from Monday to Friday at 9a to 5p .
 If you call after hours, please leave a detailed message and a staff member will contact you within 24 hours.
-Please note:

 Emergency and Crisis Services